MatthewEdwards/bellview/README.md

 # Bellview

-Bellview is a crawler for [Kyber](https://github.com/MatthewEdwards/kyber-frontend) that will pull articles from news sources.
+Bellview is a crawler that will pull articles from news sources.

 ## Getting Started
 Bellview requires Python 3 and Redis